elliotperviz/cmms/md/C01_02/README.md

   ```
   When opening the file in vim, if you hit "i" (without the ""), you enter insert mode, and can edit the file.
 Press "esc" to exit edit mode, and type ":w" to save changes (and :q to quit).<br>
   Alternatively, you may edit the file via a graphical text editor, but in principle all actions can be performed within the terminal, which you will find much more convenient to your work flow once you get used to its usage.<br>
-  Now, run LAMMPS (only NVE for system at 10K):
+  Now, run LAMMPS (only NVE for velocities initialised at 10K):
   ```bash
   lmp -in heat.in
   ```